 A mini primer… Aikido (Way of Blending Energy, roughly-translated) is a modern Japanese martial art that concentrates primarily on throws and joint locks through the breaking of your opponent’s balance and the redirection of their energy.
 Developed by Morihei Ueshiba (O Sensei) during the late 1920s through the 30s, it is derived primarily from Daito-ryu Aikijujutsu, a martial art whose origin stems from the time of the samurai.
 While widely-known for its open-hand techniques, the movements in Aikido come from the movements of wielding weapons.
 And as such, practitioners of Aikido (Aikidoka) are also often trained in weapons forms such as sword (katana/bokken), short sword (wakizashi/shoto) and short staff (jo).

-Now, a few years into my training, I can’t imagine my life without it.
-As one of the cornerstones of Aikido is active relaxation, I’ve rediscovered the capacity for quieting my mind (even when someone’s trying to attack me) and being present in the moment with everything coming together as a creation of unity within myself and with others.
+Now, several years into my training, I’ve attained my shodan rank (first degree black belt) and rediscovered the capacity for quieting my mind (even when someone’s trying to attack me) while being present in the moment.

 If you’ve never seen Aikido before, here’s a quick video clip of me during a cross-disciplinary class that I assisted in teaching at a Karate school.